 Drain Line Is Clogged

-We recommend changing flat filters once a month and pleated filters every three months.
+We recommend changing flat filters monthly and pleated filters every three months.

 Replacing your air filter is crucial for: